Inspiring your team with effective communication

 There are many different audiences you will need to address as CEO.
 While each tends to require a different approach, their impact and importance to your business are no less critical.

-The different stakeholder groups that make up a successful business, your team, your customers, your board, investors, suppliers, and support agencies all have a part to play.
-They may all need slightly different forms of and approaches to communication; however, they need to understand your vision, and their role and have regular engagement to make the business a success.
+The different stakeholder groups that make up a successful business—your team, your customers, your board, investors, suppliers, and support agencies—all have a part to play.
+They may all need slightly different communication approaches; however, what's critical is that they understand your vision and their role in the company and that you engage with them regularly.

-So clear communication, generally from one source, the business leader, is crucial to keep everyone on track to the end goal.
+So clear communication, generally from one source, the business leader, is crucial to keep everyone on track toward that ultimate goal.

 Company Culture

-The company culture established within your business is vital to its success.
-But it is hard for people, especially from these different stakeholder groups, to align with that culture and immerse themselves in it if they don't know what 'it is.
+A company's culture is vital to its success.
+However, it's hard for people, especially from the various stakeholder groups, to align with that culture if they don't know what it is.
+Communication is a critical element of a good culture.

-As the CEO, you are responsible for setting the tone in the business.
-Along with your team, and through the values you've agreed, it should be clear what it means to be part of the business, what it stands for, what good looks like and any red lines.
+As the CEO, you are responsible for setting the tone of the business through your communication.
+Together with your team in line with the values you've agreed upon, it should be clear what it means to be part of the business, what it stands for and what good looks like.

-It is crucial that you not only understand the culture but that you embody it.
-So much of communication is nonverbal; it's as much, if not more, about your actions as your words.
+It is crucial that you not only understand the culture but also embody it.
+It is important to remember that so much communication is nonverbal; it's as much, if not more, about your actions as your words.

 Staff Engagement and Collaboration

-No business thrives without input from its staff.
-As leaders, it is impossible for you to know and fully comprehend every aspect of your business.
-But being a good communicator is two-way.
-It isn't just about speeches from you; you need to establish the vision and promote clarity around this.
+As a leader, you can't know and fully comprehend every aspect of your business.
+No business thrives without input from its staff, so being a good communicator is a two-way process.
+It isn't just about proactively communicating; you need to establish a process where staff can give feedback at the time and retrospectively.

 Strategic Goals

-Very often, the feedback from staff in failing organisations is that they had no guidance or direction.
-A critical element of leadership communication is ensuring everyone, all the stakeholders linked to your business, know the key objective.
+A critical element of leadership communication is ensuring everyone, including all the stakeholders linked to your business, knows the company's key objectives and how their role aligns with them.

-Good leaders make sure the team knows precisely the company objective and how it relates to that North Star Metric.
+Good leaders ensure everyone knows they have a part to play and precisely how it relates to that North Star Metric.

 Builds Trust